Omar-p/learning-notes/aws/aws.md

     - match traffic LEAVING the subnet.

 - NACLs are stateless doesn't matter if it's req/res. what is important is the direction.
-- Rules are proccessed in order,<b> lowest rule</b> number first.
+- Rules are processed in order,<b> the lowest rule</b> number first.
 Once a match occurs, Processing stops. \* is an implicit DENY if nothing else matches.

 - Because NACLs are stateless each communication needs 1 REQUEST rule and 1 RESPONSE rule.
   - These rule-pairs (app port & ephemeral ports) are needed on each NACL for each communication type which occurs